Existence Results for the Time-incremental Elastic Contact Problem with Coulomb Friction in 2D: Introduction

 In this paper, we consider the incremental problem, that is, the problem arising on each time step of a time discretization.
-The mathematical structure of that problem is unraveled for the most general \emph{bidimensional} case, yielding optimal existence results.
-We hope that our analysis extends to higher space dimension, but this extension is still to be performed (see Remark \ref{r:3d}).
-The same is true of the analysis of the limit towards \(0\) of the time step of the time discretization, to obtain a solution of the time continuous quasistatic evolution.
+The mathematical structure of that problem is unraveled for the most general \emph{two-dimensional} case, yielding optimal existence results.
+The extension of the analysis to higher space dimension is not straightforward and is currently under investigation (see Remark \ref{r:3d}).
+The complete understanding of the incremental problem is generally considered as a prerequisite for the proof of existence of a time continuous quasistatic evolution.
+In the context of elastic contact problems with Coulomb friction, the passage from discrete time to continuous time does not raise any additional difficulty in the case of small friction coefficients \cite{Andersson}.
+Quasistatic evolution in the case of arbitrary large friction coefficients will be addressed in a future work.

 The precise formulation of the problem, the state of the art and the description of our approach are given respectively in the next three sections.